psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 I gave thanks to the King,
 And I bowed down to the gentle Queen,
 Nor staid we there, [but proceeded] soon,
-Till we reached the royal mansion of the " King of Youth."
+Till we reached the royal mansion of the "King of Youth."

 There came the nobles of the fine fortress.
-Both men and women to meet us ;
+Both men and women to meet us;
 There was a feast and banquet continuously there.
 For ten nighta and ten days.

-I espoused " Golden-headed Niamh,"
+I espoused "Golden-headed Niamh,"
 O !
-Patrick from Rome of white croziers !
+Patrick from Rome of white croziers!
-That is how I went to the " Land of Youth,"
+That is how I went to the "Land of Youth,"
 Tho' woeful and grievous to me to relate.

 P. Continue for us further thy tale,
-O golden Oisin of the slaying arms !
+O golden Oisin of the slaying arms!
-How didst thou leave the " Land of youth,"
+How didst thou leave the "Land of youth,"
 I, yet, think it long till you reveal the cause.

 Tell to us now with great pleasure,
 Hadst thou any children by Niamh,
-Or how long wert thou in the " Land of Youth,'
+Or how long wert thou in the "Land of Youth,'
 Relate to us, without grief, thy story,

 O. I had by Golden-headed Niamh,